The integral polytope group: Preliminaries on the polytope group

 Let $V$ be a finite-dimensional real vector space.
 A \emph{polytope in $V$} is a subset $P\subseteq V$ which is the convex hull of finitely many points.
 The \emph{dimension} of $P$ is the dimension of the smallest affine subspace $U\subseteq V$ containing $P$.
 Its \emph{boundary} $\partial P\subseteq P$ is the boundary of $P$ inside $U$.

 Given two polytopes $P$ and $Q$ in $V$, their \emph{Minkowski sum} is defined as

 The Minkowski sum is \emph{cancellative} in the sense that $P_1 + Q = P_2 + Q$ implies $P_1 = P_2$, see e.g. \cite[Lemma 3.1.8]{Schneider1993}.
 It turns the set of polytopes in $V$ into a commutative monoid.
-The \emph{polytope group of $V$}, denoted by $\P(V)$, is defined as the Grothendieck group of this monoid.
+The \emph{polytope group of $V$}, denoted by $\P(V)$, is defined as the Grothendieck group of this monoid, i.e., elements in $\P(V)$ are formal differences $P-Q$, subject to the equality $P-Q = P'-Q'$ if and only if $P+Q' = P'+Q$ holds as subsets in $V$.
 The image of a polytope $P$ in $\P(V)$ will still be denoted by $P$ in order to avoid an overload of notation.
-Hence elements in $\P(V)$ are formal differences $P-Q$, subject to the equality $P-Q = P'-Q'$ if and only if $P+Q' = P'+Q$ holds as subsets in $V$.

 Let $H$ be a finitely generated free-abelian group.
 A polytope $P$ in $V_H =H\otimes_\Z \R$ is \emph{integral} if it is the convex hull of finitely many points in $H$ considered as a lattice inside $V_H$.
 In this case we sometimes say that $P$ is a polytope in $H$.
 The set of integral polytopes forms a submonoid of the monoid of polytopes in $V_H$, and its Grothendieck group will be denoted by $\P(H)$.